-Advising the annual G7 and G20 summits of Heads of State and Government is an important means of bringing pooled scientific expertise into the political discourse.
+Advising the annual G7 and G20 summits of Heads of State and Government is an important means to bring pooled scientific expertise into the political discourse.
 The national academies of the participating countries convene for this purpose in the formats “Science7” (S7) and “Science20” (S20).
 They select items on the summit agenda for in-depth examination and publish their findings in joint statements prior to the summit.
 The joint statements are handed over to the respective G7 or G20 Presidency during a dedicated science conference.

-The German Federal Government has established a Science20 Dialogue during the German G20 Presidency, in order to strengthen the role of scientific expertise in the G20 format.
+The German Federal Government has established a Science20-Dialogue during the German G20 Presidency, in order to strengthen the role of scientific expertise in the G20 format.
 For the G20 summit in Hamburg, the science academies of the G20 countries, under the leadership of the Leopoldina, prepared for the first time a joint statement on improving global health.
-It was handed over to the German Federal Chancellor Angela Merkel by the presidents of the science academies at the Science20 Dialogue Forum in Halle in March 2017.
+It was handed over to the German Federal Chancellor Angela Merkel by the presidents of the science academies at the S20-Dialogue Forum in Halle in March 2017.
 Since its successful inauguration in 2017, the S20 consultations have been held annually.